aaronhsueh0506/Leetcode/857. Minimum Cost to Hire K Workers/readme.md

 - `1 <= quality[i], wage[i] <= 10^4`

 ## Concept
-1. Create a vector to record the wage-quality ratio and quality and sort
+1. Create a vector to record the wage-quality ratio and quality, then sort it.
-2. Use a max-heap start from the lower ratio, and heap store the quality
+2. Use a max-heap starting from the lowest ratio; the heap will store the quality values.
-3. We need to satisfy the larger ratio (new), so update res with qsum * worker.first.
+3. To satisfy the higher ratio (new), update the result with qsum * worker.first.
+4. While the ratio (worker.first) is fixed, attempt to find the minimum total quality sum.
+Even if worker.second is dropped from the heap, the ratio will not exceed previous values, thus the result will not be updated.